snuids/nyx/README.md

 * Apache ActiveMQ a strongx message broker.
-* Apache Camel a Java framework that focuses on making integrations easier and more accessible to developers (https://dzone.com/articles/open-source- integration-apache).
+* Apache Camel a Java framework that focuses on making integrations easier and more accessible to developers (https://dzone.com/articles/open-source-integration-apache).
 * Node-RED a graphical and programming tool to wire together hardware devices, APIs and services.
 * Jupyter Notebook one of the Data scientist essential tool.